 I read the following statement in my FAN:

 “Should your eligibility for any of the awards change, your awards will be automatically adjusted.”
 What does this mean?

 Disbursement of each federal and state award is based on unique eligibility criteria.
 Therefore, we initially provide you estimated financial aid based on a few assumptions – like the number of credit hours we anticipate you will take during the semester.
 We also estimate awards based upon the information you provided on your FAFSA.
 Changes and updates made to the FAFSA could impact award eligibility.

 Here is one example of how aid could be adjusted by Student Financial Services:

 For undergraduate students, the Pell Grant is based on both Expected Family Contribution (EFC) and your actual enrollment.
 You will receive different amounts based on full-time (12+ credit hours), three-quarter time (9–11 credit hours), half-time (6–8 credit hours), or less than half-time (less than 6 credit hours) enrollment.
 To receive Federal Stafford Loans, as an undergraduate student you must be enrolled at least half-time and your loan amount varies based on your credit hours completed.

 If we estimate, using the FAFSA data, that Sarah will receive both Federal Pell Grant and Federal Stafford Loans based on 12 credit hours of enrollment but Sarah enrolls in 11 credit hours, we would have to reduce her Federal Pell Grant to reflect her three-quarter time enrollment.
 Sarah’s Federal Stafford Loan amount would remain the same.

 Can I change any of my award amounts?
-How do I accept or decline an award?
+How do I accept reduce or decline an award?